codefresh-io/cap-docs.codefresh.io/_docs/pipelines/triggers/git-triggers.md

 ---
-title: "Git Triggers"
+title: "Git triggers"
 description: "Learn how to run pipelines from Git events"
-group: configure-ci-cd-pipeline
+group: pipelines
 sub_group: triggers
 toc: true
 ---

-GIT triggers are the most basic types of trigger for performing [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) with Codefresh.
+Git triggers are the most basic of the trigger typesfor performing [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) with Codefresh.

-At the trigger level you have the option of selecting:
+At the trigger level, you can select:

 * Which code repository will be used as a trigger
 * Which branches will be affected by a pipeline
-* If a trigger will apply to a Pull Request or not
+* If a trigger will apply to a Pull Request (PR) or not

- Note that you can select another repository other than the one the project itself belongs to.
+> You can select a repository other than the one the project itself belongs to.
 It is possible to trigger a build on project A even though a commit happened on project B.

-You can also use [Conditional expressions]({{site.baseurl}}/docs/codefresh-yaml/conditional-execution-of-steps/) at the pipeline level to further fine-tune the way specific steps (or other transitive pipelines) are executed.
+You can also use [conditional expressions]({{site.baseurl}}/docs/codefresh-yaml/conditional-execution-of-steps/) at the pipeline level to further fine-tune the way specific steps (or other transitive pipelines) are executed.

-## Manage GIT Triggers with Codefresh UI
+## Manage GIT triggers with Codefresh UI

 To add a new GIT trigger, navigate to the Codefresh Pipeline *Configuration* view and expand the *Triggers* section on the right side.
 Press the *Add Trigger* button and select a *GIT* trigger type to add.